Make a Vision Statement of Wellness for Depression and/or Anxiety

 - See if the person you are considering has the training that you feel would be important for you to get the help you’re looking for.

 - Call a few therapists on the phone.
 Get a sense of who you click with.
-Tell them what is happening in your life that you’re interested in therapy and ask if they have experience working with people going through similar situations.
+Tell them what is happening in your life, that you’re interested in therapy and ask if they have experience working with people going through similar situations.
 Ask some questions that are important to you.
 Maybe you want to know if they have evening hours or weekend hours.
 Maybe you want to know if they take your insurance or if they offer on-line therapy?
-Often therapists have free ‘initial consultation” for 20 minutes or more.
+Perhaps you would like to ask about their approach.
+Often therapists have a free ‘initial consultation” for 20 minutes or more.
 That is something that can help you see if you and your potential therapist are a match.

 - Though a little time consuming and costly, you can always have an initial session with a few therapists to see who is the best fit for you.